-America’s Boating Course is our basic boater safety program and is offered in two formats–an intensive all day class, or on consecutive Monday nights.
-Following the final section, the closed-book exam, required for NASBLA certification will be offered.
+America’s Boating Course is our basic boater safety program and is offered in a single, 8-hour day format on Saturdays at convenient lake side locations.
+Following the final section, the closed-book exam, required for GA State and NASBLA certification will be offered.
 For more details, dates, locations and to sign up, visit our pages for Lake Lanier classes or Lake Allatoona classes, or email email@example.com.

 Piloting is the first course in the sequence of USPS courses on navigation, covering the basics of coastal and inland navigation.
 This course focuses on navigation as it is done on recreational boats today and embraces GPS as a primary navigation tool while covering enough of traditional techniques so the student will be able to find his/her way even if their GPS fails.
 The course includes many in-class exercises, developing the student’s skills through hands-on practice and learning.
 Ten classes of two hours each normally are scheduled for presentation of this course.
 In addition the students have seven days to complete the open book exam.
 Topics covered include:

 - Navigation aids and how they point to safe water

 - Plotting courses and determining direction and distance